 5-MTHF is the most biologically active from of the B-vitamin, Folic acid.
 Along with Vitamin B12, 5-MTHF is a methyl-group donor involved in the conversion of the amino acid homocysteine to methionine.
 The Methyl (CH3) group donation is vital to many bodily processes, including serotonin, melatonin, and DNA synthesis.

-Theraputically, 50MTHF is instrumental in reducing homocysteine levels, preventing neural tube defects, improving vascular endothelial functions.
-It plays a key role in preventing cerfical dysplasia and protecting against neoplasia in ulcerative colitis.
+Therapeutically, 50MTHF is instrumental in reducing homocysteine levels, preventing neural tube defects, improving vascular endothelial functions.
+It plays a key role in preventing cervical dysplasia and protecting against neoplasia in ulcerative colitis.

-Certain neurological, cognitive, and psychiatric presentations may be secondary to folate deficiench.
-These include depression, peripheral neurpathy, myelopathy, restless legs syndrome, insomnia, dementia, forgetfulness, irritability, endogenous, organic psychosis, and schizophrenia-like syndromes.
+Certain neurological, cognitive, and psychiatric presentations may be secondary to folate deficiency.
+These include depression, peripheral neuropathy, myelopathy, restless legs syndrome, insomnia, dementia, forgetfulness, irritability, endogenous, organic psychosis, and schizophrenia-like syndromes.

 Vitamin D has a unique functioning system as compared to other vitamins.
 In fact, it functions more like a hormone, impacting metabolic pathways, cellular functions, and the expression of myriad genes.

 The main function of vitamin D is to regulate the absorption of calcium and phosphorus in our bones and aid in inter-cellular communication throughout the body.
 It also positively influences: